the centre for citizenship

 Palaces

-Accommodation for this large family, at almost £11.9m, is a highly expensive part of the bill.
+Accommodation for this large family is a highly expensive part of the bill.
 The Windsors are provided with seven homes, 160,000 square meters of land and 1000 staff to look after the properties.
 Fifteen craftspeople are employed just to care for the furniture.

 In June 2000 a report by the National Audit Office revealed the following costs: